 In the interests of safety, please show care and consideration when parking and driving near the school.
 The driveway, within the gates, is not for public use and may not be used for vehicles unless authorised.

 Please note: the road outside the school is a narrow residential road which serves three local schools.
 Congestion is a source of difficulty for all concerned.
 It is most important that everyone adheres to the parking restrictions for safety reasons including enabling clear access for emergency services at all times.
 We ask parents to show consideration for other road users and residents and set the children an example in courtesy and respect.
 We would encourage parents to consider sustainable transport methods where possible.

 Parents and children should enter school through the designated pedestrian gates at each end of the school and use walkways.
 The double gates at the front of the school are for vehicular access only and there is no walkway.

 Access controls are installed on all external doors to prevent unauthorised entry.

 Outdoor play equipment is for use by pupils of the school in school time only under supervision.
 For safety reasons, no children may play on it before or after school.
 We expect parents to uphold and reinforce this rule.

 Bikes and Scooters

 Riding scooters and bikes in the school grounds is not permitted.
 We have an area for a limited number of pupils to keep cycles during the school day.
-All children using this facility must have a permit which can be obtained from the school office.

 The school has a non-smoking policy.
 No smoking is permitted under any circumstances in the school grounds whether during or outside school hours or on educational visits.